1945

 TWA in every possible way and never held an official position with the airline.
 Jack had a

-vested interest in the airline from its inception, and it was his baby, a fact everyone respected.
+vested interest in the airline from its inception and it was his baby, a fact everyone respected.

 In no time, Harriet became fast friends with the cosmopolitan Fryes, especially Jack's wife